-Q. My husband’s boss offers good health insurance that protects our entire family.
-But now I have heard that because of Obamacare, employers are going to begin dropping spouses from their plans.
+Q. I have heard that because of Obamacare, employers have been dropping spouses from their plans.
+Is this true?

 Why are employers adding surcharges or incentivizing spouses to enroll in their own employer-sponsored plans?
-“The fact is that spouses cost more – about $1,500 more” than employees, explains Tracy Watts, who heads the health care reform team at Mercer, a benefits consulting firm.
+“The fact is that spouses cost more – about $1,500 more” than employees, explains Tracy Watts, who leads the health care reform team at Mercer, a benefits consulting firm.
 Often, the spouses covered on employer plans are either wives who are younger and using maternity coverage, or husbands who are older and suffering from chronic conditions.

 The concept of steering spouses towards their own employer-sponsored plans (via surcharges or restricted access to coverage for spouses who have their own plan available) predates the ACA.
-Julie Stone, a consultant with Towers Watson recently told NPR that this is hardly a new idea: “A decade ago a number of employers were looking at spouse surcharges for employee spouses who declined coverage with their employer.”
+Julie Stone, a consultant with Towers Watson, told NPR back in 2013 that this is hardly a new idea: “A decade ago a number of employers were looking at spouse surcharges for employee spouses who declined coverage with their employer.”
 Stone went on to explain that “the surcharge and the concept of a penalty for spouses who choose to opt out of their own employer coverage – that’s not related to the health care reform law at all.”

 The ACA (Obamacare) requires employers with 50 or more employees to offer affordable health insurance to their full-time employees, and to extend the coverage offer to those employees’ dependent children, up to age 26.
 But it does not require employers to offer coverage to spouses, and it does not require employers to pay for any portion of the coverage offered to dependents.

 This is where the family glitch comes into play in some circumstances, when the employer pays for a portion of the employee’s premium (enough to make it meet the definition of “affordable”), but does not cover any of the premiums for family members who are added to the plan.
 Those family members still do not have access to subsidies in the exchange, due to the family glitch.